Birth control pill FAQ: Benefits, risks and choices

 Can women over age 35 continue taking birth control pills?

-Although women over age 35 used to be told to stop taking birth control pills, these limits no longer apply to healthy, nonsmoking women.
-However, birth control pills aren't recommended for women over age 35 who smoke because of the risk of cardiovascular disease.
+Although women older than age 35 used to be told to stop taking birth control pills, these limits no longer apply to healthy, nonsmoking women.
+However, birth control pills aren't recommended for women older than age 35 who smoke because of the risk of cardiovascular disease.
 If you're 35 or older and you smoke, you need to quit smoking before you can safely continue using birth control pills.

 Can antibiotics decrease the effectiveness of birth control pills?

-The effects of antibiotics on birth control pills may be overstated — except in the case of one antibiotic, rifampin (Rimactane).
+The effects of antibiotics on birth control pills may be overstated — except in the case of one antibiotic, rifampin.
 Studies clearly show that rifampin decreases the effectiveness of birth control pills in preventing ovulation.
 However, rifampin isn't used widely today.

 Terms and conditions of use